dj-wasabi/helm-zabbix/README.md

 # HELM-ZABBIX

+[WIP] Work in Progress

-This HELM Package will install (all|some) of the Zabbix components onto a Kubernetes environment.
+This HELM Chart will install (all|some) of the Zabbix components onto a Kubernetes environment.

 ## Installation